aidtopia/AidtopiaSerialAudio/extras/serial_audio_players.md

 When a file starts playing, the amplitude ramps up to the nominal value in about 50 ms.

 Do not send a DAC output directly to a GPIO pin.
-Most microcontrollers require inputs to be between 0 V and the chip's operating voltage (e.g., 5 volts for many common Arduino modules).
-The DAC outputs swing negative, which could damage the microcontroller.
+Most microcontrollers require inputs to be between 0 V and the chip's operating voltage (e.g., 5 V for many common Arduino modules).
+The DAC outputs can swing slightly negative, which could damage the microcontroller.
 You could bias the signal to ensure it's always positive and also clip it to the allowed range to make it safe for interfacing to a GPIO pin.

 #### SPK Outputs

 There are two SPK outputs on the DFPlayer Mini.
 They do _not_ correspond to the left and right audio channels.
-The left and right channels are mixed down to mono and is amplified by a low-power amplifier built into the module.
+The left and right channels are mixed down to mono and amplified by a low-power amplifier built into the module.
 The SPK+ and SPK- signals together comprise a balanced output.

 You can connect a small 8-ohm 3-watt speaker directly to the SPK pins.

-The SPK outputs range approximately from 0 V to 4 V.  When no sound it being played, they float at roughly the middle of their range.
+The SPK outputs range approximately from 0 V to 4 V.  When no sound is being played, they float at roughly the middle of their range.
 When sound is being played, the SPK- output is the inverse of the SPK+.

 #### Optional USB Socket